DMA in Percussion Performance/Pedagogy from the University of South Carolina

 Bachelors of Science in Music Education from the University of Alabama at Birmingham

-Shane Reeves, a native of Birmingham, Alabama, is currently a DMA candidate in Percussion Performance/Pedagogy at the University of South Carolina with a minor in music theory.
+Shane Reeves, a native of Birmingham, Alabama, received a DMA in Percussion Performance/Pedagogy from the University of South Carolina with a minor in music theory.
 He holds a Master of Music degree in Percussion Performance from the University of Florida and a Bachelors of Science in Music Education from the University of Alabama at Birmingham.
 His primary teachers are Eric Hollenbeck, Gene Fambrough, Ken Broadway and Scott Herring.
 In addition, Shane has studied drum set and hand percussion with Rick Dior, West African percussion with master drummer Amara Camara and Brazilian percussion with Larry Crooke, percussionist and ethnomusicologist from the University of Florida.

 Shane has performed with the Central Florida Symphony, Fayetteville Symphony, Gainesville Chamber Orchestra, Palmetto Opera, South Carolina Philharmonic, Wilmington Symphony, J’Ouvert Steel Band, Pantasia Steel Band, Sunshine Steelers, Jacare Brazil, Woyate West African Drum and Dance Ensemble, as well as various rock and pop groups.
 As a member of the USC wind ensemble, Shane participated in a recording of the music of Leonard Bernstein for the Naxos label and was the principal percussionist during the ensemble’s concert tour of China in 2012.
 Shane was featured as a marimba soloist with both the University of Florida percussion ensemble and the UAB percussion ensemble.
 In addition, Shane is active as a freelance performer in various settings including musicals, operas, performances with various rock/pop groups and church concerts.